Carlo Zen (author)

 Carlo Zen (カルロ・ゼン) is a Japanese novelist and game scenario writer.
-Almost nothing is known about his real identity and his pseudonym is based on the Venetian admiral Carlo Zeno (the last name being Zen in Venetian).
+Almost nothing is known about his real identity and his pseudonym is based on the Venetian admiral Carlo Zeno.

 Career

 Zen originally released his novel The Saga of Tanya the Evil (幼女戦記, Yōjo Senki) on the user-generated novel publishing website Arcadia.
 In June 2013, the first volume of this series was published by Enterbrain.

 The series would later be adapted to manga, anime and a film.
 The novel and manga are being translated into English by Yen Press.